Jonathan2251/lbd/_sources/doc.rst.txt

 - Do not use > 90 characters in a line of code-block:: console or any code-block, otherwise it may show the error in `make latexpdf`.

+- Use "\clearpage" (reference gpu.rst) to clear page for pdf to avoid split into two pages.

 .. code-block:: console

   $HOME/git/lbd$ make latexpdf